-The colonisation of urban habitats by Greenfinch may also have increased the proportion of data originating from gardens, which may represent a relatively resource-poor breeding environment when compared with their more traditional farmland habitats, resulting in the smaller brood and clutch sizes observed.
-Similar reductions in reproductive output across an urban gradient have been observed for tit species, although results from localised studies are conflicting (see Chamberlain et al. 2009 for review) and more research is need to see whether these are representative at a national scale.
+The colonisation of urban habitats by Greenfinch may also have increased the proportion of data originating from gardens, which may represent a relatively resourcepoor breeding environment when compared with their more traditional farmland habitats, resulting in the smaller brood and clutch sizes observed.
+Similar reductions in reproductive output across an urban gradient have been observed for tit species, although results from localised studies are conflicting (see Chamberlain et al. 2009 for review) and more research is needed to see whether these are representative at a national scale.
 The recent outbreak of trichomonosis, which has significantly and rapidly reduced the abundance of Robinson et al. 2010b), could have impacted on breeding success and may also provide a good test of the hypothesis that productivity declines over the last 50 years represent a density-dependent response.
 Lehikoinen et al. 2013).

-FPBA has increased significantly over the last 47 years for 31 species, across a wide range of taxonomic groups (Table D1).
-Population trends are also upward for 17 of these species, including raptors (Sparrowhawk, Buzzard, Barn Owl, Merlin, Peregrine), pigeons (Stock Dove, Woodpigeon, Collared Dove), corvids (Magpie, Jackdaw, Carrion Crow, Raven), and some small passerines (Nuthatch, Wren, Robin, Redstart and Pied Wagtail).
+FPBA has increased significantly over the last 48 years for 28 species, across a wide range of taxonomic groups (Table D1).
+Population trends are also upward for 16 of these species, including raptors (Sparrowhawk, Buzzard, Barn Owl, Merlin, Peregrine), pigeons (Stock Dove, Woodpigeon, Collared Dove), corvids (Magpie, Jackdaw, Carrion Crow), and some small passerines (Nuthatch, Wren, Robin, Redstart and Pied Wagtail).
 It is therefore possible that increasing productivity has contributed to the population growth exhibited by these species over recent decades.
-Conversely, 14 species (Little Owl, Tawny Owl, Kestrel, Sedge Warbler, Starling, Dipper, Blackbird, Wheatear, Dunnock, House Sparrow, Tree Sparrow, Grey Wagtail, Meadow Pipit and Yellowhammer), have declined in number as FPBA has increased, suggesting that a density-dependent reduction in intraspecific competition or change in habitat use may have enabled breeding success to rise.
+Conversely, 12 species (Little Owl, Tawny Owl, Kestrel, Skylark, Sedge Warbler, Starling, Dipper, Wheatear, House Sparrow, Tree Sparrow, Grey Wagtail and Yellowhammer), have declined in number as FPBA has increased, suggesting that a density-dependent reduction in intraspecific competition or change in habitat use may have enabled breeding success to rise.